 The good news is that you’ll get over the people you’re infatuated with fairly quickly because there’s no deep connection involved.
 They come, they go, and you go on to live your life and accept them as just a memory.

-#14 Love is everlasting.
 Hopefully, anyways.
-Sometimes, it doesn’t always work out that way and it is possible to fall out of love with someone.
+Sometimes, it doesn’t always work out that way, and it is possible to fall out of love with someone.
 However, if you’re truly falling in love with someone, it won’t drift away overnight.

-The feelings you have for this person will remain deep-seated for a long time during the relationship, and even after the relationship if things ended.
+If things ended, your feelings for this person would remain deep-seated for a long time during the relationship and afterward.
 You’ll always remember your feelings for that person, and they’ll always be within you.
 It doesn’t just pass by.